 Belite Bio to Host Webcast on May 11, 2023 to Discuss First Quarter 2023 Financial Results

-/EIN News/ -- SAN DIEGO, May 10, 2023 (GLOBE NEWSWIRE) -- Belite Bio, Inc (NASDAQ: BLTE), a clinical stage biopharmaceutical drug development company focused on advancing novel therapeutics targeting retinal degenerative eye diseases which have significant unmet medical needs, today announced it will host a live webcast on Thursday, May 11, 2023, at 8:00 a.m.
-Eastern Time to discuss the Company’s financial results for the first quarter ended March 31, 2023, and provide a general business update.
+SAN DIEGO, May 10, 2023 (GLOBE NEWSWIRE) -- Belite Bio, Inc BLTE, a clinical stage biopharmaceutical drug development company focused on advancing novel therapeutics targeting retinal degenerative eye diseases which have significant unmet medical needs, today announced it will host a live webcast on Thursday, May 11, 2023, at 8:00 a.m.
+Eastern Time to discuss the Company's financial results for the first quarter ended March 31, 2023, and provide a general business update.
 The financial results will be issued in a press release on Wednesday, May 10, 2023.

 Webcast Information